Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 ![image](/assets/images/nonlinear_histogram.png?raw=true){: .center-image }

-The histogram of the linear model on linear data looks approximately Normal (aka Gaussian) while the 2nd shows a skew.
+The histogram of the linear model on linear data looks approximately Normal (aka Gaussian) while the second histogram shows a skew.
 But is there a more quantitative method to test for Normality?
 Absolutely.
+SciPy has a *normaltest* method.
+Let's see it in action.

 ```
 from scipy.stats import normaltest
 normaltest(residuals_linear)
 ```

-Which outputs:
+The output:
 ```
 NormaltestResult(statistic=array([ 1.71234546]), pvalue=array([ 0.42478474]))
 ```

 The null hypothesis is that the residual distribution is Normally distributed.
 Since the p-value > 0.05, we cannot reject the null.
-In other words, the residuals are Normally distributed.
+In other words, we can confidently say the residuals are Normally distributed.

+And for the nonlinear data?

 ```
 normaltest(residuals_nlinear)
 ```

-Which outputs:
+The output:
 ```
 NormaltestResult(statistic=array([ 2.20019716]), pvalue=array([ 0.33283827]))
 ```

-Turns out the residuals for the non-linear function are Normally distributed as well, in this case.
+Turns out the residuals for the nonlinear function are Normally distributed as well.

 ### Takeaway
 The linear data exhibits a fair amount of randomness centered around 0 in the residual plot indicating our model has captured nearly all the discernable pattern.
 On the other hand, the non-linear data shows a clear non-linear trend.
-In other words, using the non-linear data as-is with our linear model will result in a relatively poor model fit.
+In other words, using the nonlinear data as-is with our linear model will result in a poor model fit.

-### Possible Solutions to Non-Linear Data
+### Possible Solutions to Nonlinear Data
 1. Consider transforming the features
 2. Consider applying a different algorithm

-Let's see what we can do with polynomial regression in this scenario.
+Say we have a single feature *x*.
+Assuming we see a nonlinear pattern in the data, we can transform *x* such that linear regression can pickpu the pattern.
+For example, perhaps there's a quadratic relationship between *x* and *y*.
+We can model that simply by including *x^2* in our data.
+The *x^2* feature now gets its own parameter in the model.
+This process of modeling transformed features with polynomial terms is called **polynomial regression**.
+Let's see it in action.

 #### Polynomial Regression
 ```